-77. PPL also submitted with its amendment application two updated exhibit drawings depicting the entire project including the boundary.
-However, the two updated drawings do not match the boundary shown on the 19 Exhibit K drawings under the license.
+- PPL also submitted with its amendment application two updated exhibit drawings 77. depicting the entire project including the boundary.33 However, the two updated drawings do not match the boundary shown on the 19 Exhibit K drawings under the license.
 Therefore, the two filed Exhibit K drawings are not approved by this order.
 Rather, PPL is directed to update its existing Exhibit K drawings to show the additional project features approved by this amendment.
 For example, the Exhibit K-4 drawing should be revised to include the new powerhouse.
 The drawings should also be revised to include the locations of all recreation facilities approved by the Commission.
-The licensee should review all of the 19 existing Exhibit K drawings.

-78. The settlement agreement between PPL and Exelon, filed August 3, 2009, references under section 3.1, project boundary changes to eliminate the existing overlap in project boundaries associated with the Holtwood and Conowingo Projects.
+The licensee should review all of the 19 existing Exhibit K drawings to make sure they meet the Commission's current standards for maps and drawings. - The settlement agreement between PPL and Exelon, filed August 3, 2009, 78. references under section 3.1, project boundary changes to eliminate the existing overlap in project boundaries associated with the Holtwood and Conowingo Projects.
 Section 3.1 states the parties will file at a later time applications to amend the existing project boundaries of both projects to resolve the subject overlap.
-Such an application for the Holtwood Project was filed on October 28, 2009, and is under review in a separate proceeding.

-79. Ordering paragraph (H) requires PPL to file updated Exhibit K drawings to show: the new powerhouse and additional project features approved by this amendment; and all recreation facilities for the project that have been approved by the Commission.
+Such an application for the Holtwood Project was filed on October 28, 2009, and is under review in a separate proceeding. - 79.
+Ordering paragraph (H) requires PPL to file updated Exhibit K drawings to show: the new powerhouse and additional project features approved by this amendment; and all recreation facilities for the project that have been approved by the Commission.